NorESSI/test-environment-nrec/stratum1-setup/README.md

 ## Setting up a Statum 1 server inside NREC from scratch
-This shows how to set up a Stratum 1 server on NREC using Terraform, the OpenStack CLI and Ansible.
+This README explains how to set up a Stratum 1 server on NREC using Terraform, the OpenStack CLI and Ansible.
 In addition to the VM running the Stratum 1, we need one more on which Ansible playbooks provided via EESSI are run.
 Since the Ansible VM only runs a few scripts to install the Stratum 1 VM, we use the smallest available flavor (e.g., "m1.small").
 For the Stratum 1 VM, we use the "m1.large" flavor and attach a volume of 200 GB.
-This disksize should be sufficient for to store the software stacks provided by the EESSI pilot repository.
+This disksize should be sufficient to store the software stacks provided by the EESSI pilot repository.
 Currently
-(2021-04-21) the all software stacks (all hardware targets, all versions) consume around 60 GB but this is expected to grow in the coming months.
+(2021-04-21) all software stacks (all hardware targets, all versions) consume around 60 GB but this is expected to grow in the coming months.

 For full production use we will need to have a volume of at least 1 TB.